 Georgia kindergarten students are defined by FTE status as students enrolled in public school kindergarten programs by March 1 of a school year.
-Kindergarten includes students who are enrolled in first-time general education kindergarten classrooms, transitional kindergarten, first-grade classrooms as kindergarten students, special education services, and students who are repeating the kindergarten curriculum in a kindergarten setting.
+Kindergarten programs include those for students who are enrolled in first-time general education kindergarten classrooms, transitional kindergarten, or first-grade classrooms as kindergarten students, special education services, and programs for students who are repeating the kindergarten curriculum in a kindergarten setting.